AgivChaedar/Prediction-of-Voluntary-Employee-Attrition/README.md

 ### Feature Selection:
 Selection of relevant features using Pearson correlation and Chi-square tests.

-Data Preprocessing:
+### Data Preprocessing:

-### Handling missing values.
-Feature scaling and encoding categorical variables.
+Handling missing values, Feature scaling and encoding categorical variables.

 ### Modeling:
 Train and compare models such as Support Vector Machine (SVM), Decision Tree, and Logistic Regression.